Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Research Data Management/03_Data-Organisation-and-File-Format.md

 **Input for the presentation &ndash; for instructors:**

-1. Kjorveziroski, V. and Buss, M. Unit 3:*The Technical Aspect*s in: Wildgaard, Lorna, og Benjamin Derksen (Ed.):Technical Skills Are the Bridge to Reproducible Research: An Introduction for Data Librarians*.* Zenodo, 27 February 2025. *DOI.org (Datacite)*, <https://doi.org/10.5281/ZENODO.14936647>.
+1. Kjorveziroski, V. and Buss, M. Unit 3: *The Technical Aspects* in: Wildgaard, L., Derksen, B. (Ed.): *Technical Skills Are the Bridge to Reproducible Research: An Introduction for Data Librarians.* Zenodo, 27 Feb.
+2025. *DOI.org (Datacite)*, <https://doi.org/10.5281/ZENODO.14936647>.

 **Input for the reflection activity (file naming):**